TSP Target Date Funds Explained — Which L Fund to Pick in 2026

 Which L Fund Matches Your Military Career

-- 20-year career, enlist at 18–22: You retire in your late 30s or early 40s.
+• 20-year career, enlist at 18–22: You retire in your late 30s or early 40s.
 You’ll have a pension.
 Your TSP is long-term savings.
 Consider L 2055 or L 2060.

-- 20-year career, commission at 22–24: You retire around 42–44.
+• 20-year career, commission at 22–24: You retire around 42–44.
 Pension covers baseline expenses.
 TSP is supplemental.
 L 2050 or L 2055 is a reasonable fit.

-The mistake I made early in my own TSP enrollment was picking L 2040 because that’s when I hit 20 years.
-I didn’t think about the fact that I had no intention of touching that money at 40.
-After a portfolio review around year four, I moved to L 2055 and kicked myself for not doing it sooner.
-The difference in projected equity exposure across a decade is not trivial.
+Don’t make my mistake.
+I picked L 2040 at my own enrollment because that’s when I’d hit 20 years — never once thinking about the fact that I had zero intention of touching that money at 40.
+Around year four, after a portfolio review that was honestly overdue, I moved to L 2055 and kicked myself for the lost time.
+The difference in projected equity exposure across a decade is not a trivial number.

 What About the Second Career